ARiSoul/Arisoul.SourceGenerators/README.md

 I found myself many times creating **POCO** classes, or **Entity Models**, and then rewriting by hand new classes for the corresponding DTOs.
 I think that this a very boring task, so I decided to give the <a href="https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview">**.Net Source Generators**</a> a try, and do some of that job for me.
 I then understood that using <a href="https://automapper.org/">**AutoMapper**</a>, <a href="https://github.com/MapsterMapper/Mapster">**Mapster**</a>, etc. it's all good and all, but why don't to try to genereate some extensions helpers for simple scenarios?

 In this first version, only single entities are considered in mapping extensions.
-The generated DTO class will have the name of the source class followed by Dto, and the extensions class will have the suffix Extensions.
-Ex.: Class 'Person', will generate 'PersonDto' and 'PersonExtensions'.

 The marker attribute to trigger the generation is called **DtoPropertyAttribute** and it's provided in the package through the **Arisoul.SourceGenerators.Attributes** dll that comes together.

 I intend to grow the package as needed to allow other generations, and make it better.

 Of course, this is a very very simple tool, so don't be to hard on me 😃 .
 Any suggestions or ideas are welcome, such as issues.

+You can check some simple examples [here](#simple-examples).
+Also, check the [release notes](#release-notes) for more details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>